BlogPlaces to visit

 Did you know that Hampshire is the largest county in the South East and the 9th biggest in England (by area)?
 In terms of population, the county ranks 5th overall.

 The Spitfire aircraft is a part of Hampshire history.
-Invented by R. J. Mitchell it was first flown from Eastleigh, Hampshire on the 5th March 1936.
+R. J. Mitchell invented it, and it was first flown from Eastleigh, Hampshire on the 5th March 1936.
 After it had completed its official trials, the RAF ordered 310 aircrafts!
 This changed the game for Supermarine (British aircraft manufacturer), as prior to this, their biggest order stood at just 12 machines.

 Sir Arthur Conan-Doyle wrote the original Sherlock Holmes story (“A Study in Scarlet”) in Southsea, Hampshire.
-The character Dr. Watson, was based on a real doctor who was president of Portsmouth’s literary and scientific society and was actually a friend of the author.
+The character Dr. Watson was based on a real doctor who was president of Portsmouth’s literary and scientific society and was a friend of the author.

-A fun fact for any football fan, Portsmouth became the longest holding FA cup champions after their win in 1939.
+A fun fact for any football fan, Portsmouth Football Club became the longest holding FA cup champions after their win in 1939.
 This was due to an interruption caused by World War II.
-The trophy was not presented again until the competition was resumed in 1946 – meaning they held the title for 7 years!
+The trophy was not presented again until the competition was resumed in 1946 – meaning they held the title for seven years!

 The British luxury fashion house, Burberry, was established in Basingstoke in 1856 by Thomas Burberry.
 This was after he stumbled across a completely breathable, waterproof fabric called gabardine.
 His aim was to keep people protected from the (sometimes harsh) British weather, and this resulted in the creation of the iconic Burberry trench coat.

-Hampshire is famous for its watercress, having been commercially growing the crop since the 19th century.
+Famous for its watercress, farms in Hampshire have grown the crop commercially since the 19th century.
 The county is responsible for the majority of watercress production across the nation.
 This is pretty impressive considering a bag of watercress is sold every second.

 You can stand under my..

-Jonas Hanway from Portsmouth was the first man in London to use an umbrella, after getting inspiration from parasols used by women in Persia while on a business trip.
-For almost 30 years people thought he was ridiculous for walking around with a ‘portable roof’, but who's laughing (and dry) now eh Jonas?
+As typical as British weather can be with the constant rainfall, you’ll be glad that Jonas Hanway from Portsmouth has got the whole of Hampshire County covered.
+He was the first man in London to use an umbrella after getting inspiration from parasols used by women in Persia while on a business trip.
+For almost 30 years, people thought he was ridiculous for walking around with a ‘portable roof’, but who's laughing (and dry) now, Jonas?